Wildfires hit French Riviera, thousands evacuated

 Sunbathers lounging on a beach near Saint-Tropez looked on as a wildfire raged nearby.
 Children played in the sand, while others snapped pictures on their phones, as flames engulfed pine trees and sent plumes of black smoke billowing overhead.

-A combination of strong Mistral winds and a lack of rain have fueled the fires, which took hold in the French Riviera and on the island of Corsica, off the southern French coast.
+A combination of strong winds, high temperatures, and a lack of rain have fueled the fires, which took hold in the French Riviera and on the island of Corsica, off the southern French coast.
+Similar conditions have sparked blazes in Portugal and Italy.

+Paul Adriaansens, a tourist visiting from Antwerp, said he was having lunch with his family on the beach in La Croix-Valmer on Wednesday when the wind changed.
+They rushed back to their rental house to beat the blaze.

+"We are fully packed and ready to go the minute we need to," Adriaansens told CNN in a phone interview.
+"As soon as we see flames we'll get out."
+The conversation was cut short as police and firefighters arrived to evacuate Adriaansens' family.

 Travel pictures shared by tourists on social media captured firefighting planes circling over sandy beaches and pink sunsets punctuated by smoke clouds.